claire-west/svstudio-manual/docs/advanced/midi-controller.md

     The features described below require Synthesizer V Studio Pro.

-Using a MIDI controller, you can record melodies to the piano roll in real-time.
+You can record melodies to the piano roll in real-time using a MIDI controller.

 ## Setup
 Select your MIDI controller in the "Audio" section of the Settings panel.